project-owner/Peppy.doc/HiFiBerry-AMP.md

 Raspberry Pi 2 feeds audio data to Amp+ via [I2S (Integrated Interchip Sound)](https://en.wikipedia.org/wiki/I%C2%B2S) signal.
 It comes from Raspberry Pi to Amp+ through GPIO connector.
 This is the same signal which you can find in traditional CD players between the transport and DAC.

-Amp+ is ready right out of the box.
+Amp+ is ready-to-use right out of the box.
 You just have to install optional spacers (either your own or those which come with Amp+) on Raspberry Pi.

 <p align="center">
 [[https://github.com/project-owner/Peppy.doc/blob/master/images/hardware/pi-spacers.png|alt=Peppy]]